orion-pax/sftp-docker-image/README.md

 ## Usage

 The container runs with a default user: **foo** and the default password: **pass** which will be used to connect to the container via ssh in a terminal or via an sftp client like FileZilla.
-However, you can change this by modifying the line below to suit your preference. **N.B:** The format is <username>:<password>
+However, you can change this by modifying the line below to suit your preference. **N.B:** The format is username:password

 ```
 RUN echo 'foo:pass' | chpasswd